linux-kdevops/kdevops-history/playbooks/roles/nfsd_add_export/README.md

   * export_size: the maximum size of the new export
   * export_user: the owner of the new export
   * export_group: the owner group of the new export
+  * export_mode: the mode bits for the new export's root directory

 Dependencies
 ------------